ON THIS PAGE

 Erinn and her band have performed for festivals in Boston and the North Shore: Marblehead Festival for The Arts, Salem Jazz and Soul Festival, Boston Music Festival, Deerfield Festival, NH., Hampton Beach Seafood Festival and at the Stratham Festival in NH.
 In 2018, Erinn opened up for Sophie B. Hawkins at Amazing Things Arts Center, in Framingham, MA.
 Erinn Brown has performed at popular Massachusetts venues in Boston/Cambridge as well as New York, Washington, D.C. and Austin, TX.
 She continues to perform on the east coast.

-The Erinn Brown Band (2N, Randy Leventhal, Steve Peabody and Alison Keslow) will be releasing a studio EP.
-There is no date for the release of Brown’s next Cd with new originals but it is coming soon.
+The Erinn Brown Band (2N, Randy Leventhal, Steve Peabody and Alison Keslow) will be releasing a Cd with new originals in the spring of 2023.